ddwalk77/streaming-02-multiple-processes/README.md

 Python has pretty helpful error messages.
 When you get an error, read them carefully.

-- What error do you get? database is locked
+- What error do you get?
+    - database is locked
 - Can you tell what line it was executing when it failed?
-95, 102, 110, 108, 314 is the order on the traceback.
+    - Line 95, 102, 110, 108, 314 is the order on the traceback.
 Looks like it detected the issue once it reached line 314

 ## Database Is Locked Error

 Do a web search on the sqlite3 'database is locked' error.

 - What do you learn?
-Database is locked error occurs when a user is performing two operations on a database at the same detail and connection or two users are running transactions on the same tables and changing content at the same time causing the database to lock
+    -   Database is locked error occurs when a user is performing two operations on a database at the same detail and connection or two users are running transactions on the same tables and changing content at the same time causing the database to lock
 - Once a process fails, it crashes the main process and everything stops.

 ## Deadlock